Have You Recently Found Out That Your Labor Is Going to Be Induced?

 Understanding the induction process will be of tremendous benefit to you and your baby.
 This small investment of time and money could make a huge difference in your shared birth experience.
 We have created this course to be accessible online, so no matter where you are in the country or the world you can access this invaluable information at your convenience and your own timeline.

-After Induction 101 is released, you will register on Teachable, and will have immediate access to the course.
+Once you click the link, you will register on Teachable, and will have immediate access to the course.
 We have developed it as a recorded presentation narrated by Care Messer, the founder of the Birth Education Center.
 In addition to the online course, you will also receive a printable copy for note taking that can also be printed, or opened on an iPad or tablet that you can edit.

 To become an Affiliate for this course – Drop us your details here to Contact Us.